flaxsh/cub_updated_descriptions/README.md

 All files have the structure: ```{image_id -> [list of the ten descriptions for that image id]}```

-Additionally, supplying the following files were created during execution of ```fix_descriptions.py``` and document the changes made.
+Additionally, the following files were created during execution of ```fix_descriptions.py``` and document the changes made.
 They can be also used as a starting point for rerunning the relabelling process.

  - ```marked_for_special_processing.json``` contains information on the sentences that could not be repaired by simple substitutions.
  - ```ignored_oovs_during_fixing.json``` specifies a list of words that are not considered OOV during the process.